Paving the way for transitions --- a case for Weyl geometry

 The variational principle (\ref{L_JBD}) of JBD gravity determines a connection with covariant derivative $\nabla= \, _{g} \nabla$ and a scalar field $\chi$.
 The theory allows for conformal rescalings of $g$ and $\chi$ without changing $\nabla$.
 That is, JBD theory {\em specifies a Weyl structure} $(\mathcal{C},\nabla)$ with $\mathcal{C}=[g]$.
 Transformation between different frames happen in this framework, even though this remains unreflected by most of its authors.

 In the JBD tradition, a choice of units is called a {\em frame}.
 In terms of Weyl geometry such a frame corresponds to the selection of a scale gauge.
-Two frames play a major role: \begin{itemize} \item {\em Jordan frame}: the one in which $\nabla = \, _g \nabla $ \quad (metric $g$ the one of (\ref{L_JBD})), \item {\em Einstein frame}: the one in which the affine connection is directly derived from the Riemannian metric, $\tilde{\chi }= const$. \end{itemize} The Jordan frame is such that, by definition, the dynamical affine connection is identical to the Levi-Civita connection of $g$.
+Two frames play a major role: \begin{itemize} \item {\em Jordan frame}: the one in which $\nabla = \, _g \nabla $ \quad ($g$ the metric of (\ref{L_JBD})), i.e., the affine connection is the Levi-Civita one of the Riemannian metric, \item {\em Einstein frame}: the one in which $\tilde{\chi }= const$; then the affine connection is different from the Levi-Civita one of the reference metric. \end{itemize} The Jordan frame is such that, by definition, the dynamical affine connection is identical to the Levi-Civita connection of $g$.
 Expressed in Weyl geometric terms, this implies vanishing of the scale connection, $\varphi = 0$.
 Thus this frame correponds to what we have called the {\em Riemann gauge} of the underlying integrable Weylian metric (section 2).